Economic history of the United States: Development of interchangeable parts

 Standardization and interchangeability have been cited as major contributors to the exceptional growth of the U.S. economy.

-The idea of standardization of armaments was originated the 1765 by French Gribeauval system.
+The idea of standardization of armaments originated from the French Gribeauval system in 1765.
 Honoré Blanc began producing muskets with interchangeable locks in France when Thomas Jefferson was minister to France.
 Jefferson wrote a letter to John Jay about these developments in 1785.
 The idea of armament standardization was advocated by Louis de Tousard, who fled the French Revolution and in 1795 joined the U.S. Corps of Artillerists and Engineers where he taught artillery and engineering.
 At the suggestion of George Washington, Tousard wrote The American Artillerist's Companion (1809).
 This manual became a standard textbook for officer training; it stressed the importance of a system of standardized armaments.

 Fears of war stemming from the XYZ Affair caused the U.S. to begin offering cash advance contracts for producing small arms to private individuals in 1798.
 Two notable recipients of these contracts associated with interchangeable parts were Eli Whitney and Simeon North.
 Although Whitney was not able to make interchangeable parts, he was a proponent of using machinery for gun making; however, he employed only the simplest machines in his factory.
 North eventually made progress toward some degree of interchangeability and developed special machinery.
 North's shop used the first known milling machine (c.
 1816), a fundamental machine tool.